dilevin/CSC417-a3-finite-elements-3d/README.tex.md

 ## Introduction

 The third assignment will introduce you to the most common numerical method for simulating, well, almost anything in Computer Graphics, the mighty Finite Element Method.

 ### Prerequisite installation

-On all platforms, we will assume you have installed cmake and a modern c++ compiler on Mac OS X[¹](#¹macusers), Linux[²](#²linuxusers), or Windows[³](#³windowsusers).
+On all the platforms, we will assume you have installed cmake and a modern c++ compiler on Mac OS X[¹](#¹macusers), Linux[²](#²linuxusers), or Windows[³](#³windowsusers).